1sh1vam/E-commerce-products-classification-using-images-and-text/README.md

 This paper proposes a novel method, HUSE, to learn cross-modal representation with semantic information.
 HUSE learns a shared latent space where the distance between any two universal embeddings is similar to the distance between their corresponding class embeddings in the semantic embedding space.
 HUSE also uses a classification objective with a shared classification layer to make sure that the image and text embeddings are in the same shared latent space.
 ![HUSE overview](https://github.com/1sh1vam/E-commerce-products-classification-using-images-and-text/blob/master/HUSE.png)

-Huse model is divided into three parts as you can see the image.
+As you can see the image HUSE model is divided into three parts.

 ### PART1: CREATING TEXT AND IMAGE EMBEDDINGS INPUTS: